dylanxlam/cab_industry_investment_research/README.md

 5. **City Comparison**: A comparison of cities is performed based on population and cab users per capita.
 This analysis helps in understanding the market dynamics in different cities.

+6. **Profit Margin Forecasting**: The project also includes forecasting future profit margins for the cab companies based on historical data.
+This provides insights into the potential financial performance of each company.

 ## Conclusion and Recommendations

 The research concludes with a summary of key findings and actionable recommendations for potential investors.
-These recommendations are based on the analysis conducted throughout the project.
+These recommendations are based on the analysis conducted throughout the project, including profit margin forecasting.

 ## Getting Started